saiteja007-mv/Glassdoor-Companies-Review-Analysis/3 Gathering data using AI/README.md

 # Glassdoor Data Gathering Using AI Automation

 ## Overview
 This folder contains the automation blueprint for gathering employee review data from Glassdoor using AI-powered tools.
-The process leverages **Apify** for web scraping and **Make.com** for workflow automation to collect comprehensive employee feedback data for the Employee Retention Analysis project.
+The process leverages **Apify** for web scraping and **Make.com** for workflow automation to collect comprehensive employee feedback data for the Glassdoor Companies Review Analysis project.

 ## 🚦 Workflow Summary